davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

 How about turning this into a distributed solution?
-We can do it the same way we did before: expose the implementation above as an RPC call from some coordinator node, and have all other nodes call into the coordinator when they need to deal with the order state.
+We can do it the same way we did before: expose the implementation above as an RPC call from some coordinator node, and have all other nodes call into the coordinator when they need to get or updatethe order state.
 The client side might look like this:

 ```java
 OrderState getOrderState() {